bpdev75x/BonkWifTools/README.md

 ### Step 2: Execution of Functions

-**Note:** To maintain error-free execution, perform these steps in the correct order.
+**Note:** To maintain error-free execution, perform these next steps in the correct order.

 - **Create Keypairs (Step 1):** While not mandatory for every launch, it's recommended to generate new keypairs initially or during resets to ensure no residual SOL remains in the wallets.